tomtl/kmz-converter/readme.md

 (Vector > Data management tools > Merge vector layers).

 ## Troubleshooting
-Most errors are going to be the result of an issue with the GDAL or OGR installation.
+Most errors are an issue with the GDAL or OGR installation.

 #### Windows
 *ERROR 4: Unable to open EPSG support file gcs.csv.
 Try setting the GDAL_DATA environmental variable to point to the directory containing EPSG csv files.*